dykkyongdo/SkillSync/README.md

 **Language Support:** This project supports both English and French languages.
 Additional documentation is available in multiple languages.

+**Cross-Platform Support:** This project works on Windows, macOS, and Linux with platform-specific setup instructions.

 ## Key Features

 **AI-Powered Generation**: Leverage OpenAI's GPT models to automatically generate flashcards on any topic with intelligent question-answer pairs.